WHAT IS DRY NEEDLING?

 It is important to understand:

-- You are under no obligation to agree to Dry Needling or Acupuncture.
+- You are under no obligation to agree to Dry Needling.
 It is your choice whether you wish to use this treatment.

 - There is no additional cost for this treatment.